Machine Relations

 According to a Forrester 2024 State of Business Buying report, 70% of B2B buyers complete a significant portion of their research before speaking to a vendor.
 Bain's 2025 AI search consumer study found that 80% of search users now rely on AI summaries at least 40% of the time.
 AI search systems are where that research increasingly starts.

-This is the mechanism that Machine Relations describes at the system level: earned media in trusted publications drives AI citation because AI engines are drawing from the same sources they were trained on.
+This is the mechanism that Machine Relations describes at the system level: earned media in trusted publications drives AI citation because AI engines draw from the same sources they were trained on.
 As Jaxon Parrott, who coined the Machine Relations framework, has documented, the pathway is direct — placement in a trusted publication becomes a citation node in the AI-era brand authority graph.
 The human credential and the machine signal are the same asset.
 As Parrott wrote in his Machine Relations framework breakdown on Medium, "the publications that shaped human brand perception for decades are the same publications AI systems treat as authoritative sources."
 HBR sits at the top of that stack for business and management content.

-Common mistakes that get pitches rejected
+Common mistakes that get HBR pitches rejected

 Beyond the obvious (not reading the contributor guidelines, pitching company news as editorial content), several patterns reliably kill otherwise viable pitches.

 Ignoring timeliness.
 HBR publishes evergreen management insight, but editors are more receptive to pitches that connect to something happening in the current business environment.
-Not in a "this is timely because AI is a hot topic" way, but in a "here's a problem senior leaders are actively navigating right now" way.
+Not in a "this is timely because AI is a hot topic" way, but in a "here is a problem senior leaders are actively navigating right now" way.

-Building toward HBR over time
+Building toward an HBR feature over time

-What to do after publication
+What to do after an HBR feature is published

 An HBR feature has a longer useful life than most people extract from it.
 Beyond the standard LinkedIn post and email newsletter mention, several actions compound the value of the placement.